Northfields, London: History

 The Plough Inn which marks the junction of Little Ealing Lane and Northfield Avenue was in existence by 1722.
 Maps of Ealing from 1890 and before show Northfields as almost entirely rural, with just a few houses along Little Ealing Lane.
 The rest of the area was largely orchards.
 The arrival of the District Railway in 1883, and the opening of the Northfields Halt in 1908, prompted development of the area.

 Notable residents

-The acrobat and tightrope walker Charles Blondin, who was best known for his crossing of Niagara Falls on a tightrope.
-Blondin lived in Northfields from 1886 until his death in 1897 in a house on the site of what is now Niagara House, opposite The Plough pub on Northfields Avenue.
+The acrobat and tightrope walker Charles Blondin was best known for his crossing of Niagara Falls on a tightrope.
+Blondin retired to live in Northfields from 1886 until his death in 1897 in a house on the site of what is now Niagara House, opposite The Plough pub on Northfield Avenue.
 Blondin Avenue, Blondin Park and Niagara Avenue are named after him; they were formerly the site of part of Hugh Ronalds' renowned nursery.